 The default setting here is None, so to add Paging to your gallery you will need to select a Paging type.
 FooGallery Free comes with Dots.
-Once selected, you will be able to set your Page Size, along with the position and theme of the Dots.
+Once you’ve selected this you’ll be able to set your Page Size, as well as the position and theme of the Dots.

-FooGallery PRO comes with the additional options of Pagination, Infinite Scroll and Load more.
+FooGallery PRO comes with the additional numerical Pagination, Infinite Scroll and Load more.

 FooGallery PRO includes Filtering, which allows you to include gallery filtering for Media tags and categories.

 You can select the Simple Filtering for basic options such as Theme, Source and Position.
-Advanced Filtering allows you more options, such as changing the size or opacity of the Filter buttons.
+Alternatively, Advanced Filtering gives you more options, such as changing the size or opacity of the Filter buttons.

-Video is also included in FooGallery PRO and allows you to create video galleries or to add videos and images to the same gallery.
+FooGallery PRO also includes video, allowing you to create WordPress video galleries or to add videos and images to the same gallery.

 In this tab, you’re able to choose the icon you would like to display on your video thumbnail.
 You can also make it Sticky, meaning it displays even when you’re not hovering over it.
 You can adjust the size of your lightbox, should you need to.
 And finally, you can set YouTube and Vimeo videos to play automatically.